LongSTEPPP Project

 What will I do?

-For the young person enrolling in LongSTEPPP you will be asked to:
+The young person enrolling in LongSTEPPP will be asked to:

-- Complete between six to seven questionnaires yearly for up to five years or until the end of 2027.
+- Complete a shorter questionnaire yearly for up to five years or until the end of 2027 (approximately 30-35 minutes)

-For the parent/guardian of the young person you will be asked to:
+The parent/guardian of the young person will be asked to:

 Optionally, young people and their female parent/guardian enrolling at some sites (Melbourne, Sydney, Brisbane) can take part in pressure testing that provides an indication of pain thresholds.
 This will be discussed at your initial appointment.